In the last chapter, we gave each

 wrote raises an exception if i

-hasn’t advanced though at
+hasn’t advanced through at

 least one character—otherwise it didn’t point at a word to begin